matthewcpp/fbx-combine-anim/README.md

 ### Supported platforms

-This has currently been tested on Windows x64 with FBX SDK 2020.3.1
+This has currently been tested on the following platforms with FBX SDK 2020.3.1:
+- Windows x64
+- MacOS